spider-themes/eazydocs/readme.txt

 = v2.3.0 (21 September 2023) =
 New: Auto Numbering option added for the Doc Sidebar Toc in the EazyDocs > Settings > Single Doc > Right Sidebar
 New: Doc views count column in Classic view mode on the admin dashboard.
 See it https://i.postimg.cc/HnzYnhMr/image.png
+Tweaked: Default brand color changed to #0866ff to make the design more clean and minimal.
+Tweaked: Some design (share modal, font size switcher, feedback modal, doc single page) improved
 Tweaked: Bootstrap dependency removed from EazyDocs completely.
 Now EazyDocs will not conflict with any theme or plugin.
 Tweaked: Prefix common class like badge, utility classes to avoid conflict with other themes and plugins.
 Tweaked: Coding standard improved and some unnecessary code removed.